effkay/blazing/README.md

 #
 # The options provided in the target definition will override any
 # options provided in the recipe call.
+#
+# Options recognized by blazing core:
+#   rails_env: used when calling the rake task after deployment

-target :staging, 'screenconcept@ruby:/var/www/vischer.ruby.screenconcept.ch', :recipe_specific_option => 'foo'
+target :staging, 'screenconcept@ruby:/var/www/vischer.ruby.screenconcept.ch', :recipe_specific_option => 'foo', :rails_env => 'production'

 # Sample rvm setup: